ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 ... as well as many other related responsibilities.

-If this list seems burdensome, ask yourself if the OIT is really worth the effort or not.
+If this list seems burdensome, ask yourself if the OIT is worth the effort or not.

-Without a specific individual being responsible, these activities can easily get overlooked.
+Without a specific individual being responsible, these activities can get overlooked.
 In time, this can cause difficulties such as ambiguity about the OITs approval status.

-Especially important is ensuring a good handover from one custodian to another if the tool is becoming critical to the business unit.
+It's important that there's always a champion when a tool is critical to the business unit.
 Often, when the tool is first used, someone sets up an account and grants others access to that account.
-If the account holder leaves, granting and closing access might become difficult or even impossible.
+If the account holder leaves, access control might become difficult or even impossible.
 Solving problems of this kind for tools that are not recognised or supported by MOJ technology can be very difficult.
-It probably makes sense for the individual that sets up the account to also be the custodian.

 <a id="definition"></a>

 ### Definition

-During the Definition stage, you describe and validate the business requirement.
-This basically confirms the characteristics of the task, and why a specific instance of the task is a good representative of similar tasks.
+During the Definition stage, you describe and confirm the business need.
+Describe example tasks, and why they are good representatives of other tasks.

-Having validated the business requirement, you can then show why the existing allowed OITs cannot meet that requirement.
+Next, show why the existing tools cannot meet that the business need.

-Next, you work to identify a suitable OIT.
-Suitability is defined in many ways.
-Obviously, it must solve the business requirement, or at least make significant progress towards completion.
-It should work in a way that aligns and promotes the overall MOJ principles and objectives.
-Sometimes, you might learn of a new tool from colleagues elsewhere in Government, or through professional bodies.
+You can now work to identify a suitable OIT.
+It must solve the business need, or provide significant help in fulfilling it.
+The OIT should work in a way that aligns with and promotes MOJ principles and objectives.
+You might also learn of a new tool from across Government, or through professional bodies.

 When you have an OIT in mind, you can investigate the characteristics of the tool.
 Ask fundamental questions, such as:

 - is the tool suitable for general information at `OFFICIAL` classification?
-- does the tool work in a way that is completely compatible with legislative obligations, such as:
+- is the tool compatible with legislative obligations, such as:
-    - compliance with data protection legislation
+    - complying with data protection legislation
-    - ability to protect and then delete information in accord with data retention requirements
+    - protecting and deleting information in accord with data retention requirements
-    - providing features to extract information in a form suitable for Freedom of Information requests?
+    - providing features that support Freedom of Information requests
 - what is the cost to try out the tool?
 What pricing model applies for more extensive or formal use?
 - what are the licensing requirements?
 - what are the hardware, software, and other operational requirements?